 Metastatic Colorectal Cancer (liver and peritoneum)

-Metastatic colorectal cancer occurs when cancer cells spread from the colon or rectum to other organs, most commonly the liver and peritoneum (lining of the abdominal cavity).
-This advanced stage often causes symptoms like abdominal pain, swelling, and weight loss.
-Treatment focuses on controlling disease progression and may include surgery, chemotherapy, targeted therapy, or a combination, aiming to improve survival and quality of life.
-Early detection of metastasis is crucial.
+Metastatic colorectal cancer occurs when cancer cells spread from the colon or rectum to distant organs, most commonly the liver and peritoneum (lining of the abdominal cavity).
+At this advanced stage, patients may experience abdominal pain, swelling, weight loss, jaundice (if the liver is involved), fatigue, and general weakness.

 Risk Factors